lpezet/java/patterns-annotation/README.md

 Attribute | Description
 --------- | -----------
-**executeServiceFactory** | IExecutorServiceFactory class to use to create ExecutorService.
+**executorServiceFactory** | IExecutorServiceFactory class to use to create ExecutorService.
 Default is ExecutorService (creating fixed threads pool).
 **threads** | If using the default IExecutorServiceFactory, set the number of threads in the fixed pool.
 **timeout** | Time to wait for method call to complete.
 **timeunit** | Time unit of *timeout*.